Astronomy on Hawaii

 'Imiloa cafe in Hilo

-The lobby has a gift shop with books by local astronomers and cool astronomy stuff.
+The lobby has a gift shop with books by local astronomers and astronomy related items.

 'Imiloa gift shop in Hilo

-'Imiloa has 40,000 square feet of planetarium and exhibition space and was funded primarily by NASA.
-The hands-on exhibits and movies are very well produced and fun for kids and adults.
-We keep going back over and over again and can't get enough.
+'Imiloa has 40,000 square feet of planetarium and exhibition space which was funded primarily by NASA.
+The hands-on exhibits and movies are well produced and fun for kids and adults.

-A mockup of the Gemini telescope control center is in the center and is really fun to play with.
-It gives a good idea of all the things needed to be done to control the telescope.
+A mockup of the Gemini telescope control center gives you a good idea of all the tasks needed to control an optical telescope.

 Gemini control center in Hilo

-The planetarium shows are twice daily and on the weekends there are often special evening shows.
-The 3D effect is produced by special glasses.
+The planetarium shows are held daily and on the weekends there are often special evening shows.
+The 3D planetarium shows are produced by wearing special glasses and not used for every show.

 Planetarium entrance in Hilo

-The shows are put on by the center's astronomers and sometimes guest astronomers that explain their recent findings using the planetarium equipment which allows them to graphically show what part of space they are studying.
+The shows are put on by local and visiting astronomers that explain their recent findings using the planetarium equipment to graphically show the part of space they are studying.

 Inside the Planetarium in Hilo

-Astronomy is a whole new world of vocabulary, object types, and technology.
-Check the center's web site for their current shows and times.
+Check the center's website for their current shows and times.

 Back to top

 Astronaut Ellison S Onizuka Space Center is located at the Kona airport.
 The center is an educational facility dedicated to the memory of Hawaii’s first astronaut who died on the Challenger Mission in 1986.
-The Onizuka Space Center has exhibits and videos about the history of space flight and living in space.
+The Onizuka Space Center has exhibits and videos about the history of space flight and living in space and is especially appealing to youngsters.

 Onizuka Space Center